DANS-KNAW/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Show Contents of a Dataverse Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |CORS| Lists all the Dataverse collections and datasets directly under a Dataverse collection (direct children only, not recursive) specified by database id or alias.
 If you pass your API token and have access, unpublished Dataverse collections and datasets will be included in the response.
+The list will be ordered by database id within type of object.
+That is, all Dataverse collections will be listed first and ordered by database id, then all datasets will be listed ordered by database id.

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of ``export`` below.